‘Place-Less’ Making? Re-Articulating the Power-Geometries of Digital Platforms in China Through Tactical Co-Creation

 In The Critical Makers Reader: (Un)Learning Technology, edited by Loes Bogers & Letizia Chiappini, 258-269.
-Amsterdam: Institute of Networked Cultures.
+Amsterdam: Institute of Networked Cultures, 2019

 Date Written: 2019

-This article is about 數據線 Shùjùxiàn, or 'drinking from the data line', a creative experiment with digital makers in China that was inspired by Furtherfield's DIWO (Do It With Others) call in 2006 for decentralized endeavours that would disrupt hierarchies through networked collaborations.
-By engaging in 'placeless making', projects like Shùjùxiàn attempt to playfully subvert censorship algorithms through co-creation.
+This article is about 數據線 Shùjùxiàn, or 'drinking from the data line', a creative experiment with digital makers in China that was inspired by Furtherfield's DIWO (Do It With Others) call in 2006 for decentralized endeavors that would disrupt hierarchies through networked collaborations.
+By engaging in 'place-less making', projects like Shùjùxiàn attempt to playfully subvert censorship algorithms through co-creation.

 Suggested Citation: Suggested Citation